Fire-Rate Alerting

 The Rule

 Fire-rate alerting is not optional for any production scoring system.
 The setup cost is small.
 The value is enormous.
-The Hermes calibrator failure is the exact type of bug this pattern was designed to catch — and the exact type of bug every scoring bot will eventually encounter if it depends on external data sources.
+The Agent Framework calibrator failure is the exact type of bug this pattern was designed to catch — and the exact type of bug every scoring bot will eventually encounter if it depends on external data sources.